Montana School Counselor Certification

 Step 2: Submit to a Criminal Background Check

 Applicants for the school counselor specialist license must complete a fingerprint background check.
-For detailed instructions of how to obtain approved fingerprint cards and where to mail completed cards, along with the $30 processing fee, see this PDF.
+Learn more about how to complete the fingerprinting process here.

 FIND SCHOOLS